-Because wisdom teeth are the last teeth to come in it is quite common that when they finally break through, they come out at a strange angle or get stuck and only partially break through the gums.
-This is most commonly the result of a lack of space in the mouth.
-When wisdom teeth only partially emerge through the gums they are referred to as impacted.
-Wisdom teeth extraction may be needed in this case.
+Because wisdom teeth are the last teeth to come in it is quite common that once they finally erupt they come out at a strange angle or get stuck and only partially break through the gums.
+Impacted wisdom teeth are those that are obstructed from erupting properly.
+This common issue arises due to the lack of space in the mouth, forcing the teeth to grow at an angle, sometimes even horizontally, or to become trapped below the gum line.

-As part of regular dental exams we check for wisdom teeth and make certain they are healthy.
-If you have any toothache or discomfort, call and we will advise you if you need wisdom tooth removal.
+As part of regular dental exams, we examine your wisdom teeth and make certain they are healthy.
+If you have a toothache or discomfort, we will examine you and determine whether you are in need a wisdom tooth removal.
 We will x-ray your wisdom teeth to determine if infection is present and whether or not to proceed with wisdom teeth extraction.
-If your wisdom teeth are impacted, but no disease is present the teeth do not need any of our wisdom tooth removal services.
+If your wisdom teeth are impacted but no disease is present the teeth most likely do not require extraction.
 The fact of the matter is that there is no proven benefit to wisdom teeth extraction if the wisdom teeth are healthy.

 Wisdom teeth extraction is done surgically.
 The procedure may be done in the office and in some cases may require the surgery to be performed in the hospital.
 Most of the time a local anesthetic is used to numb the tooth and the surrounding area.
 If the tooth hasn’t come through the gum a small incision is made in the gum to access the tooth.
 Sometimes a small piece of the bone covering the tooth has to be removed through our wisdom tooth removal services.
 The surgeon may break up the tooth into smaller parts to make it easier to take out through the opening.

 If the tooth has partially or completely broken through the gums our wisdom teeth extraction process will be easier because there is less need to make an incision.